sketchbuch/vsc-packages/README.md

 ## How to use

 This extension will add a new sidebar to VSC.
-It only appears if there is a package.json file in the first folder opened in the workspace (mutile folder support is coming soon).
+It only appears if there is a package.json file in the first folder opened in the workspace (multiple folder support is coming soon).

 It will list all the dependencies contained within the package file with a link to the relevant NPM page or you can get more details within VSC by clicking on one of the dependencies.